Grower Glossary – CUpdated 18 days ago

 Crossbreeding

-Pollinating two plants with different traits to combine genetics.
+Pollinating two plants with different traits to combine genetics and create new cultivars.

-This is how new cannabis strains are created — e.g., Gelato × Zkittlez = Runtz.
+This is how new cannabis strains get created.
+Gelato crossed with Zkittlez gave us Runtz.

 Crown